Corporate Social Responsibility Code of Conduct

 - Supporting The Campaign for Wool, which was initiated by His Royal Highness, Prince Charles

 - Working with new British based design talent and fledgling British craftsmen

 - Working with the Fashion Retail Academy, which includes a number of workplaces across the business

 - Working with students at the Camberwell College of Arts, who designed illustrations to support the launch of our 30 year anniversary shoe collection

 - Hobbs works with The Women of the Future, which is a platform for successful young women in Britain today.

-- As a business we encourage our teams to support local charities and many of our stores hold money raising events which have included involvement in fashion shows and centrally Hobbs runs an annual charity week.
+- As a business we encourage our teams to support local charities and many of our stores hold money raising events.